tseyanglim/SOURCE/README.md

 Contains the Vensim model files and Python code (in .ipynb and .py formats) used for model estimation, analysis, and graphing of results.
 This is the 'working' directory of this repo.

 ### Data
-Contains Excel data and documentation files, as well as data pre-processing code (CELIA UPDATE THIS DESCRIPTION LATER).
+Contains Excel data and documentation files, as well as data pre-processing SAS code.
+Explanations of data calculations, assumptions, literature reviews, etc. are in these files.

 ### Replication Package
 Minimal file and code package needed to replicate the analysis 'from scratch', without any pre-generated results or figures. **Use this to directly replicate the complete model estimation & analysis process.** To do so: